-Then navigate to the Node.js/Course directory.
-There you will find all of the examples I show throughout the course.
+Then, navigate to the Node.js/Course directory.
+There, you can find all of the examples I show throughout the tutorial.

 Install VS Code

-To follow along with all the tutorials in the Learning Path, you need an editor.
+To follow along with all the tutorials in this learning path, you need an editor.
 I have used VS Code for a couple of years now and really like it.
 It’s free, open source, and has an active user community with lots of extensions, which means you’re likely to find lots of different extensions for your favorite language, platform, or file format.
-Plus, VS Code is built on the Electron framework which uses Node.js under the hood.
+Plus, VS Code is built on the Electron framework, which uses Node.js under the hood.

 Of course, you’re free to use whatever editor you like.
 For the tutorials in this series, I use VS Code, so all the screenshots and video captures you see are of VS Code.

-To install VS Code, go to code.visualstudio.com.
-Your browser should auto-detect your platform and prefill the dropdown with the matching download, or use the dropdown to select any other download you like.
-However, I recommend you visit the downloads page where you can also obtain the SHA256 checksum for your download.
-To see the checksum, click the link at the bottom of the page titled “See SHA-256 Hashes”, which will expand showing a list of hashes for each file.
+To install VS Code, go to the Visual Studio Code page.
+Your browser should auto-detect your platform and prefill the drop-down list with the matching download, or you can use the drop-down list to select any other download you like.
+However, I recommend you visit the Download Visual Studio Code, where you can also obtain the SHA256 checksum for your download.
+To see the checksum, click the link at the bottom of the “See SHA-256 Hashes” page, which will expand and show a list of hashes for each file.

-The file that is downloaded will vary by platform.
-For MacOS, the downloaded file is a ZIP archive containing a MacOS App file.
+The file that is downloaded varies by platform.
+For MacOS, the downloaded file is a ZIP archive containing a MacOS APP file.
 Copy the file to your applications folder, so you can easily locate it later if you like.

 If you’re running on Windows, the file is an installer.
 Instructions for installing it are on the VS Code Setup for Windows page.

 If you’re running Linux, you can find setup instructions VS Code Setup for Linux page.

-To install a plugin, click on the Marketplace icon, search for plugin you want, and click Install.
-Figure 4 shows some of the extensions I have installed:
+To install a plug-in, click the Marketplace icon, search for the plug-in you want, and click Install.
+Figure 1 shows some of the extensions I have installed: